Lyonel Feininger: Life and work

 The artist was represented with drawings at the exhibitions of the annual Berlin Secession in the years 1901 through 1903.

-Feininger's career as cartoonist started in 1894.
+Feininger's career as cartoonist began in 1894.
 He was working for several German, French and American magazines.
 In February 1906, when a quarter of Chicago's population was of German descent, James Keeley, editor of The Chicago Tribune traveled to Germany to procure the services of the most popular humor artists.
 He recruited Feininger to illustrate two comic strips "The Kin-der-Kids" and "Wee Willie Winkie's World" for the Chicago Tribune.
 The strips were noted for their fey humor and graphic experimentation.
-He also worked as a commercial caricaturist for 20 years for various newspapers and magazines in both the United States and Germany.
+He also worked as a commercial caricaturist for 20 years for various newspapers and magazines in the United States, Germany, and France.
 Later, Art Spiegelman wrote in The New York Times Book Review, that Feininger's comics have "achieved a breathtaking formal grace unsurpassed in the history of the medium."

 Feininger started working as a fine artist at the age of 36.
 He was a member of the Berliner Sezession in 1909, and he was associated with German expressionist groups: Die Brücke, the Novembergruppe, Gruppe 1919, the Blaue Reiter circle and Die Blaue Vier (The Blue Four).
 His first solo exhibit was at Sturm Gallery in Berlin, 1917.
 When Walter Gropius founded the Bauhaus in Germany in 1919, Feininger was his first faculty appointment, and became the master artist in charge of the printmaking workshop.

 From 1909 until 1918, Feininger spent summer vacations on the island of Usedom to recover and to get new inspiration.
 Typical of works from this period were marine settings from the shores of the Baltic See (Ostsee).
 He continued to create paintings and drawings of Benz for the rest of his life, even after returning to live in the United States.
 A tour of the sites appearing in the works of Feininger follows a path with markers in the ground to guide visitors.